You are at: Home - > Tributes -> Reg Rempel

 Interment of ashes took place in the Laird Cemetery.
 Arrangements were in care of Funk’s Funeral Home, Rosthern, SK.

 I got to know Reg about 14 years ago through our common interest in genealogy and our common Rempel ancestry.
 He has been part of the MHSS events since about that time but because he spent parts of his winters in the south he missed many of our AGM's.
 He contributed a great deal of information to the GRANDMA genealogy program and assisted many researchers along the way.
 In 2002, he was diagnosed with prostate cancer and spent the winter in Saskatchewan, so he assisted our family in putting together a Doell family history book, for which I am very grateful.

-Tina and I had become very good friends in the last few years, I also stayed at their cabin at Jan Lake when I visited aboriginal communities in northeastern Saskatchewan.
+Tina and I had become very good friends (with them) in the last few years, I also stayed at their cabin at Jan Lake when I visited aboriginal communities in northeastern Saskatchewan.